Few-Shot Anomaly Detection via Category-Agnostic Registration Learning: Experiments

 \subsection{Evaluation Protocols and Model Configurations}

 \textbf{Evaluation Protocols.} The area under the Receiver Operating Characteristic curve metric (AUC) is used to quantify the model performance.
-For anomaly detection and anomaly localization, AUC at the image-level and the pixel-level are considered, respectively.
+For AD and anomaly localization, AUC at the image-level and the pixel-level are considered, respectively.
 This metric is widely used for AD performance evaluation.

 \textbf{Model Configuration and Training Details.} For the registration backbone, a ResNet-18~\cite{he2016deep} architecture pre-trained on the ImageNet is adopted.
 The feature registration module consists of an encoder and a predictor, similar to those used in previous work~\cite{chen2021exploring,focus}.
 The encoder includes three $1\times 1$ convolutional layers, while the predictor includes two $1\times 1$ convolutional layers.
 Pooling operations are removed from the ResNet backbone to retain spatial information in registered features.
 Models are trained on a single NVIDIA GTX 3090 GPU.
 Images are resized to have a resolution of $224 \times 224$ pixels.
 Standard image augmentations used in previous work~\cite{TDG,regad} are applied.
 The model parameters are updated for 50 epochs, with an initial learning rate of 0.0001, updated using a single cycle of the cosine learning rate scheduler.
 The batch size is set to 32, and the optimizer used is momentum SGD.
 For normal distribution estimators, the sampling proportion $\gamma$ for PatchCore is set to 0.1, and the low-rank constant $D'$ for OrthoAD is set to 100, by default.